kimh/clojure-by-example/source/index.md

 <br>

-You can use `bigint` to handle really big number.
+You can use `bigint` to handle really big numbers.

 # Lists